jeffreyigims/rust_redis/README.md

 ### Performance Tests

 The client can be used for testing `latency` (in microseconds) and `throughput` of the server.
-It calulates `p50`, `p95`, and `p99` percentiles as well as `min`, `max`, and `avg` request latencies.
+It calculates `p50`, `p95`, and `p99` percentiles as well as `min`, `max`, and `avg` request latencies.

 The client spawns multiple threads to issue requests to the server, where each request is a sequence of `SET k v`, `GET k`, `DELETE k`, where `k` and `v` are randomly generated hex of size specified by `--key-length`.
 The number of clients and requests are also configurables by `--clients` and `--requests` respectively.

 ## Guide

-The goal of this guide is to exlain and highlight some key design decisions.
+The goal of this guide is to explain and highlight some key design decisions.
 The following sections outline some key aspects of the server implementation.

+See the full codebase at https://github.com/jeffreyigims/rust_redis.
+The full guide can also be found in the `README`.

 ### Networking

-The server is a process that we can spawn to serve requests on some paramtarized port on our localhost.
+The server is a process that we can spawn to serve requests on some parameterized port on our localhost.
 The server supports TCP-based connections and we use the `net::TcpListener` standard module as our networking interface.
 I'm pretty sure this is just a slim wrapper over `libc`.

 A quick primer on socket programming: it's an abstraction to facilitate communication between nodes on a computer network.
-Sockets are endpoints (represented as file descriptors on unix-like systems) which we can bind to specific addresses (host + port) to send and recieve data.
+Sockets are endpoints (represented as file descriptors on unix-like systems) which we can bind to specific addresses (host + port) to send and receive data.

 When our server starts, it creates an initial TCP socket that's bound to some parameterized port on our localhost, and proceeds to listen on.
 This socket will be used to accept and process incoming requests from clients.